College of Education and Human Development

 Nidhi Kohli

-Royal and Virginia Anderson Professor of Quantitative Methods in Education; Program Coordinator
+Royal and Virginia Anderson Professor of Quantitative Methods in Education; quantitative methods in education program coordinator

 Chelsey Legacy